 Our investment objective is to generate current income and, to a lesser extent, capital appreciation through our investments.
-We seek to achieve our investment objective by making investments consisting primarily of term loans and equipment financings and, to a lesser extent, working capital loans, equity and equity-telated investments.
-In addition, we may obtain warrants or contingent exit fees at funding from manay of our portfolio companies, part of the properties of the pr
+We seek to achieve our investment objective by making investments consisting primarily of term loans and equipment financings and, to a lesser extent, working capital loans, equity and equity-related investments.
+In addition, we may obtain warrants or contingent exit fees at funding from many of our portfolio companies, providing an additional potential source of investment returns.